You Know The VIBES! Timothée Chalamet Reviews The King Using NEW YORK SLANG!

 David who not only directed this film but also co-wrote it, broke down how they used a more modern language than the Shakespeare play while still keeping stellar wordplay for the actors, but the highlight of the entire interview was hearing Timothée Chalamet break down New York slang in order to describe The King on Netflix.

 You Know The VIBES!
-Timothée Chalamet Reviews The King Using NEW YORK SLANG! was originally published on globalgrind.cassiuslife.com
+Timothée Chalamet Reviews The King Using NEW YORK SLANG! was originally published on globalgrind.com